Buyer guide

 Analytics finds waste, but control removes it

-A fault, trend, or recommendation can explain why a plant is wasting energy.
+A fault, trend, or recommendation can explain why a commercial building's HVAC plant is wasting energy.
 It does not automatically change the sequence, setpoint, or operator workflow that caused the waste.
 The buyer should evaluate whether the platform can close that gap without turning the project into a controls replacement.

 • Separate diagnostic value from actual control authority.